Italy–Switzerland border: Transportation

+There have been plans in the past to extend the Rhaetian Railway (RhB) network from St. Moritz to Chiavenna through a tunnel under the Maloja Pass (Malojatunnel).
+Similarly, there have been plans to connect the Vinschgau Railway (Mals/Malles–Meran/Merano) in South Tyrol with the RhB network at either Zernez through a tunnel under the Ofen Pass (Ofenbergbahn) or Scuol-Tarasp via the Reschenscheideckbahn.
+Some of these plans are currently reconsidered for the future.
+Currently, connections exist through bus routes over these passes.

+The highest border crossing by cable car is at Testa Grigia (3,458 m).
+It is also the highest Alpine crossing, culminating near the summit of the Klein Matterhorn at 3,821 m above sea level.

 Illegal immigration

 In 2016, due to increased illegal immigration from Italy into Switzerland related to the European migrant crisis, the Swiss government cracked down on the practice, establishing more stringent controls in Swiss-bound trains and deploying helicopter and drone patrols.
 The government rejected calls to build a fence along the border.
 In April 2017, the Italian foreign ministry called the Swiss ambassador for "urgent talks" after Switzerland decided to close "three minor border crossings" at night.